iasd-deploy/deploy-videos.adventistas.org/app/es/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 5.3.0 =
+* Improvement: added PHP 8.1 compatibility
+* Improvement: updated .htaccess redirect comment
+* New: add installation helper
+* Improvement: is_writable check in Let's Encrypt
+* Improvement: Catch not set subject alternative and common names in cert

+= 5.2.3 =
+* Bumped tested up to 5.9

+= 5.2.2 =
+* Improvement: change text about Google Analytics for a more broader application
+* Improvement: prevent duplicate notice
+* Improvement: better feedback on failed SSL detection
+* Improvement: .htaccess redirect detection with preg_match

 = 5.2.1 =
 * Improvement: changed text on security headers feedback